mohammadnezar/RAWRS/README.md

 # SolanaNSB - A Solana NFT Sales Bot

-SolanaNSB is a bot that track your NFT sales on Secondery Marketplaces
+SolanaNSB is a bot that track your NFT sales on Secondeery Marketplaces

 ## About
 This bot created by [NoamPeretz](https://github.com/byfunkz) .
 The Bot created for my project - [@koalasnft_](https://twitter.com/koalasnft_).
 If this will help you please support me by follow me on Twitter 🐦